JAC-CS-Game-Programming-F25/project-insert-name-here/README.md

 - Scion: Scions are aliens that slowly circle around the ship as they spawn, however their speed increases the closer they get (which caps out at a certain distance from the player).
 - Matriarch: Matriarchs, while being amongst the largest of aliens, are the most difficult to destroy as after a certain period of time they will teleport to a random area on the screen.
 They are normally invincible but have a specific time-window before and after their next teleportation where they are vulnerable to attack.
 Its invincible state is depicted as a repeated flashing from transparent to opaque, which otherwise isn't present when it's vulnerable.

+In addition, there is a chance that upon an alien's defeat that the player gains one of the following power-ups (in which only one can be active at a time):
+- Rapid Fire: The player's fire-rate is temporily doubled for 5 seconds.
+Has a 5% chance of being obtained when an alien is defeated.
+- Shield: The player can be shielded from enemy contact once without losing a life.
+Has a 2% chance of being obtained when an alien is defeated.
+- Time Dilation: Time appears to slow down for 5 seconds, with enemy and player-bullet speeds decreasing to 25% of their original value.
+Has a 0.5% chance of being obtained when an alien is defeated.

 This implementation of *Astral Assault* is a single player experience with an AI.
 The game is played primarily with the mouse to interact with the cards and general GUI.
 The players can optionally hit `P` on their keyboard to pause the game.

 ## 📃 Requirements